-The person-level weight PERWT10F was developed in several stages.
-Person-level weights for Panel 14 and Panel 15 were created separately.
+The person-level weight PERWT15F was developed in several stages.
+Person-level weights for Panel 19 and Panel 20 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
-The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
-The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2010 composite weight was then formed by multiplying each weight from Panel 14 by the factor .51 and each weight from Panel 15 by the factor .49.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on five variables.
+The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+A 2015 composite weight was then formed by multiplying each weight from Panel 19 by the factor .460 and each weight from Panel 20 by the factor .540.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
-The composite weight was again raked to the same set of CPS-based control totals.
-When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
-Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.
+The composite weight was raked to the same set of CPS-based control totals.
+When the poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
+Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other five variables previously used in the weight calibration.